SuperDataScience-Community-Projects/SDS-CP029-social-sphere/submissions/team-members/bob-hosseini/README.md

 * **Platform Usage Insight**: TikTok and WhatsApp users showed the highest predicted conflict risk.
 * **Cross-Country Analysis**: USA students reported the highest conflict and addiction scores.
 * **Bias Mitigation**: Self-reported Mental Health is a top predictor but not essential for good model performance.
+* **Model Selection**: CatBoost consistently outperforms other models in both classification and regression tasks.
+* **Feature Consistency**: Daily Usage and Sleep Hours emerge as the most reliable behavioral predictors across all models.
 * **SHAP & MLOps**: Combining interpretability with experiment tracking enhanced both transparency and productivity.

 ---